omonimus1/WebTechSET08101/README.md

 # WebTechSET08101
-Repository created while I was studying WebTech at the Napier Univeristy - Work in Progress
+Repository created while I was studying WebTech at the Napier University - Work in Progress

 ## Structure of the repo: